 London SW1A 0AA

 What I cannot do, however, is have any jurisdiction over local Council decisions.
 I can write to on your behalf to the council and ask them to look into a problem or to reconsider an issue.
 In the first instance though, constituents should contact their local council or councillor directly.
+You can find your local Cornwall councillor here.

-Therefore please click here to see a full breakdown of my MP expenses on the Independent Parliamentary Standards Authority's website.
+Please click here to see a full breakdown of my MP expenses on the Independent Parliamentary Standards Authority's website.